Princeton-led group prepares Large Hadron Collider for a bright future

 The next generation of particle physics is on the horizon as the world’s largest particle collider, the Large Hadron Collider (LHC) near Geneva, Switzerland, is set to undergo major upgrades over the next several years to increase the likelihood of finding new physics and learning more about the fundamental structure of the universe.

-Thirty stories underground at the European Center for Nuclear Physics (CERN), two beams of protons race in opposite directions around two 17-mile long tubes at near the speed of light.
+Thirty stories underground at the European Organization for Nuclear Research (CERN), two beams of protons race in opposite directions around two 17-mile long tubes at near the speed of light.
 The proton beams collide at interaction points located at each of the collider’s four detectors, spraying out an assortment of other particles for physicists to analyze.

 The measurement of how many of these protons actually collide in a given amount of time is called “luminosity,” and is a critical measurement that will play a central role in bringing on the next era of particle physics research.